JOHNBABBO/COS-Documentations/260901-api-integration-status.md

 **IP allowlists and per-credential scopes.** These appear in the current specification but are not implemented and are not planned.
 Please disregard those sections; a corrected specification will follow.

 ---

-Questions on scope or availability: Christian.
-Questions on request or response shape: check the API specification first, and reach out if anything there is unclear.